psyrun/Advance.Penetration.Testing/APT.md

 				SMB OS Discovery
 					Nmap has scripts
-						[nmap --script smb-os-discovery.nse --script-args=unsafe=1 -p 445 ip_address]
+						[Nmap --script smb OS-discovery.nse --script-args=unsafe=1 -p 445 ip_address]

 				SNMP
-					It is a gift because its a db full of information and we can extract data from a single query. works on udp.
+					It is a gift because its a db full of information and we can extract data from a single query. works on UDP.
-						[nmap -sU -p 161 ip_address]
+						[Nmap -sU -p 161 ip_address]
-						[snmpwalk -Os -c public -v 1 ip_address] check nmap scripts for snmp
+						[snmpwalk -Os -c public -v 1 ip_address] check Nmap scripts for snmp
-						[/share/nmap/script$ ls | snmp]
+						[/share/Nmap/script$ ls | snmp]

 				Manual Banner Grabbing